top of page

 Imagine sitting alone in an empty house or in a crate all day while your family is gone, coming out for a few hours at night, then it's bedtime.
 Pretty boring!
 Keep a variety of toys and chews in rotation - have a few out and a few stashed, then swap every few days.
 Imitate the mouth feel of the things he loves to chew.

 • Chair rungs?
-Get a ruff root
+Get a coffee wood chew

 • Rugs?
-Get a rope toy
+Get a rope toy (unless ingesting)

 • Dog bed?
-Get stuffy toys
+Get cheap stuffy toys

 • Cables?
 Try rubber or nylon chews

 If your dog destroys toys, I like Kong Knots.
 They are like stuffies but with knot "skeletons" and are a little harder to destroy and definitely less clean up.
 You can also try a Qwizl with a Plato Thinker inside.
+You can get large No Hide chews and put them in Funnls to make them last longer.

 Work to Eat